-The Office's Strategic Plan 2009-2012 (Strategic Plan) provides a framework for the strategic direction of the Office with identifiable key measures of success.
+The Office's Strategic Plan 2013-15 (Strategic Plan) provides a framework for the strategic direction of the Office with identifiable key measures of success.
 The Office's operational planning identifies how the key strategies in the Strategic Plan will be achieved through a detailed list of key projects, measures and targets.
-A review of the Strategic Plan is currently being finalised to incorporate a range of new functions coming to the Office.